 STORY STRUCTURE OF “FLOWERING JUDAS”

-Laura’s weakness is that she is a woman in a patriarchal culture, in which she is expected to subordinate her own feelings for that of a man.
+Laura’s shortcoming is that she is a woman in a patriarchal culture, in which she is expected to subordinate her own feelings for that of a man.
 She also appears to be displaced — an American woman living in Mexico.
 She doesn’t seem to have the emotional support of long-term female friends.
 (She teaches English in a foreign country — in this respect she reminds me of Miss Brill from the Katherine Mansfield short story.)

 Her loneliness is felt keenly: